soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

 1. Remaining in the edit dashboard mode, select _Device Set Grid_ from the _Library_ menu.

-2. Configure the device list by selecting the _Texas Rod Pumps_ Device Set, and assigning it the title of _Texas Rod Pumps_.
+2. Configure the device list by selecting the _Texas Rod Pumps_ Device Set and assigning it the title of _Texas Rod Pumps_.

 3. Add columns by selecting the _Add/Remove_, we will add _Device ID_ and _IP Address_.